Precise asymptotics: robust stochastic volatility models: Examples, robustness and non-degeneracy

-Provided that $ b ( \eps, \cdot) $ converges suitably to $b (0, \cdot)$ as $\eps \downarrow 0$, the family $(\X^\eps )$ is exponentially equivalent to $ \phi^0 ( \eps W(\omega))$; a small noise LDP in this setting is provided by Freidlin-Wentzell theory, with (good) rate function given by formal application of the contraction principle and Schilder's LDP for Brownian motion.
+Provided that $ b ( \eps, \cdot) $ converges (uniformly on compacts) to $b (0, \cdot)$ as $\eps \downarrow 0$, the family $(\X^\eps )$ is exponentially equivalent to $ \phi^0 ( \eps W(\omega))$; a small noise LDP in this setting is provided by Freidlin-Wentzell theory, with (good) rate function given by formal (!) application of the contraction principle and Schilder's LDP for Brownian motion.
 Stochastic Taylor expansions of the form

 are easily obtained by a formal computation (and can subsequently be justified, including remainder estimates).
-In Lyons' rough path theory one enhances noise $\W$ to a (random) {\it rough path} of the form $\WW = (\W, \int \W \otimes d\W) \in \C^\alpha, \alpha \in (1/3,1/2)$, with It\^o integration, such that
+In Lyons' rough path theory one enhances noise $\W$ to a (random) {\it rough path} of the form $\WW = (\W, \mathbb{W}) = (\W, \int \W \otimes d\W) \in \C^\alpha, \alpha \in (1/3,1/2)$, with It\^o integration, such that

+where $ \Phi^\eps$ is the It\^o-Lyons map, known to be locally Lipschitz continuous with respect to suitable rough path metrics.
+We also recall that where the limiting statement is a well-known Wong-Zakai\footnote{By $\W^\eta$ we mean a mollification at scale $\eta \to 0$, convergence is in probability and $ \C^\alpha$.} statement for the (Stratonovich) Brownian rough paths, see e.g. \cite[Ch.
+3]{friz2014course}; with identity matrix $I$, the It\^o-Stratonovich correction reads